 Community building

-By rehabilitating rather than demolishing, owners contribute to the creation of a more stable and connected community.
+By rehabilitating rather than demolishing, homeowners contribute to the creation of a more stable and connected community.
 Residents often prefer to live in areas that retain their history and character, and rehabilitation helps maintain that sense of belonging.